 Missouri License Suspension & Revocation Consequences

-The consequences of an administrative hearing suspension depend on your record in Parkville, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Parkville and across Missouri:

-- First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Parkville, MO area after 30 days.
+- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Parkville after 30 days.

 - Second DWI/DUI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.